Services and transport

 Sydney Water has identified the lands on the western boundary of the airport to be provided with drinking water services in 2026-28, which is the earliest of all precincts within the Aerotropolis.

-Sydney Water are also commencing the construction of a new water main along Adams Road in January 2023.
+Sydney Water also completed the construction of a new water main along Adams Road in 2023.
 This main will supply water to the Airport.
 This water supply will also be one of the first water mains for any employment lands within the Aerotropolis.

 The photo above shows the 750mm (internal diameter – 1000mm external diameter) water main construction along Elizabeth Drive at Adams Road, on the western boundary of the airport (June 2022).